tjmora/g-font/README.md

 * `font(...).css` is a string formatted in a valid css syntax.
 * `font(...).obj` is an object with camelCased style props and their values.

-## Development vs Production
+### Development vs Production

-In our context file `gfont.ts` we constructed a new GFont instance by passing a boolean, whether the `process.env.NODE_ENV === "development"` is true or not.
+In our context file **gfont.ts**, we constructed a new GFont instance by passing a boolean, whether the `process.env.NODE_ENV === "development"` is true or not.
 We do this because the `font` method is supposed to behave differently between the developmental and production environments.

-If true is passed to `new GFont(...)`, the `font` method automatically collects all the fonts and their weights and styles, automatically generates a Google Font stylesheet link, and automatically inserts a stylesheet link tag to the DOM.
+If **true** is passed to `new GFont(...)`, the `font` method automatically collects all the fonts and their weights and styles, and automatically inserts a stylesheet link tag with a automatically-generated href to the DOM.
 This will allow you to quickly see how the different fonts you try get rendered by the browser.
 The fonts load slowly at page load and at any re-hydration.
 This slow font-rendering behavior is really only tolerable in a developmental environment.

-If false is passed to `new GFont(...)`, the `font` method still returns the `.css` string of valid css syntax, and the `.obj` object of valid inline style values.
+If **false** is passed to `new GFont(...)`, the `font` method still returns the `.css` string of valid css syntax, and the `.obj` object of valid inline style values.
 So you don't need to refactor those `font` method calls into native css or inline style props.
 However, there will be no attempt in collecting the fonts and their weights and their styles, and no attempt in